isc-projects/stork/doc/user/install.rst

    pkg install gcc
    pkg install gtar

-Stork build system can install all remaining dependencies automatically.
+The Stork build system can install all remaining dependencies automatically.

-Unfortunately, there is no possibility to build the binary packages for OpenBSD.
+Unfortunately, there is no way to build binary packages for OpenBSD.
-But it is possible to build the contents of the packages (executables, UI, man, and docs).
+However, it is possible to build the contents of the packages (executables, UI, man, and docs).

 .. code-block:: console

    rake build:server_dist
    rake build:agent_dist

-The output files will be located in the ``dist/`` directory.
+The output files are located in the ``dist/`` directory.

 Installing on OpenBSD
 ---------------------

 Stork is not regularly tested on OpenBSD but can be installed on this operating system with the manual steps provided below.
-The installation guide is similar to FreeBSD one.
+The installation is similar to the FreeBSD process.

 The first step is the installation of packages from the repository: